our-future-thi/clean_up_game/README.md

 # Campus Clean Up Game

-This is a the companion app for the Campus Clean Up Game to store your credits and spend them on rewards.
+This is a the companion app for the Campus Clean Up Game organized by [OurFuture e.V.](https://www.ourfuturethi.de/) at the THI to store your credits and spend them on rewards.

 🌐 <https://clean-up.app/> 🌐